buraksazli/TourismGuideManSys-Frontend/README.md

 This project is Admin Panel for Tourism Guide Management System using React and Bootstrap.

 ## Deployment
 The project is deployed on Azure Static Apps.
-You can get the application via https://orange-flower-0f3ed7510.5.azurestaticapps.net/
+You can get the live application [here](https://orange-flower-0f3ed7510.5.azurestaticapps.net/).
 You can login with email: buraksazli@gmail.com and password: 123Burak@

 ## Installation